-Herewith we present the production of identified hadrons in Au + Au and p + p collisions at $\sqrt{s{NN}} = 200 \text{ GeV}$ at forward rapidity, $y \approx 3.2$.
+Herewith we present the production of identified hadrons in Au + Au and p + p collisions at $\sqrt{s{NN}} = 200\,\mathrm{GeV}$ at forward rapidity, $y \approx 3.2$.
 Suppression of pions and kaons and enhancement for protons in central Au + Au collisions is observed.
 These results are found to be very similar in strength to that observed at mid-rapidity.
 Furthermore, we see a gradual decrease of the observed suppression towards more peripheral collisions.

 First collisions of gold ions at nucleon-nucleon center of mass energies 130 GeV at RHIC revealed a dramatic decrease of pion production at high transverse momentum (p_T) , as compared to an incoherent sum of pions produced in the p + p collisions at the same energy [1].
-High p_T hadrons are primarily produced from the fragmentation of the hardscattered partons and observed suppression could be either due to initial state parton saturation inside the nuclei [2] or due to final state jet energy degradation [3].
-The crucial test of these different mechanisms has been performed during the third RHIC run when collisions between deuterium and gold ions at $\sqrt{s{NN}} = 200 \,\text{GeV}$ were investigated.
-The measurements showed that the particle production from d + Au collisions around mid-rapidity is not suppressed [4-7].
-The absence of this phenomena suggests that the suppression observed in the Au + Au collisions is due to final state interactions.
-However it was also observed in the BRAHMS experiment that at forward pseudo-rapidity $\eta = 2.2$ inclusive negatively charged hadrons are suppressed in both Au + Au and minimum-bias d + Au collisions [5,8], which is often attributed to the possible existence of the nuclei in the Color Glass Condensate phase [2] prior to the collisions.
-Studying the magnitude of suppression as a function of rapidity and centrality is essential to help understanding different mechanism leading to suppression.
+High p_T hadrons are primarily produced from the fragmentation of the hardscattered partons and observed suppression could be either due to initial state parton saturation inside the nuclei [2] or due to final state jet energy degradation [3]. crucial test of these different mechanisms has been performed during the third RHIC run when collisions between deuterium and gold ions at $\sqrt{s{NN}} = 200 \,\text{GeV}$ were investigated.
+The measurements showed that the high p_T particle production from d + Au collisions around mid-rapidity is not suppressed [4-7].
+The absence of this phenomena supports the interpretation that the observed suppression in the Au + Au collisions is due to the final interactions.
+However it was also observed in the BRAHMS experiment that at forward pseudo-rapidity $\eta = 2.2$ inclusive negatively charged hadrons are suppressed in both central Au + Au and minimum-bias d + Au collisions [5,8], which might be attributed to the possible existence of the nuclei in the Color Glass Condensate phase [2] prior to the collisions.
+Studying the magnitude of suppression as a function of rapidity and centrality is essential to help understanding different mechanism responsible for this phenomenon.